Thank you for your response

 Vishal wants to buy a new car.
-Before he spends his hard-earned money on his new pair of wheels, he needs to be sure about the best buy in the market.
-To do this, he asks his closest friends, looks at reviews online, and then finally makes his decision.
+For this, he needs to be sure about the best buy in the market.
+To do this, he asks his closest friends, checks reviews online, and then finally makes his decision.
 Needless to say, his well-informed decision will last him a long time!
 When it comes to buying mutual funds, all of us need to be like Vishal.
-Especially, if we are a first-time investor and have no real knowledge of the market, then you need to research the best option available.
+If you are a first-time investor and have no real knowledge of the market, then you need to research the best option available.

-A friend who can help us on this journey is Value Research – a Delhi-based, independent, mutual fund research house.
+A friend who can help us on this journey is Value Research – an independent mutual fund research house.
 Every year, the company releases its ‘Fund Ratings’ which investors use as a benchmark to allocate assets.

 Value Research ratings for this fund type combine ratings for two time period (3 and 5 years) and provide investors with a single assessment of each fund’s risk rating vis-à-vis others in its category.

 This fund type is rated on 18-month weekly risk-adjusted performance, and the ratings are relative to the other funds in the same category.
 The rating mechanism has its criteria for funds to qualify for this rating: i.
-Each category must have a minimum of 10 funds for it to be rated ii.Effective, July 2008, the company has added additional qualifying criteria whereby it excludes funds with an average AUM of less than Rs.5 crores (in the past six months preceding the rating process) from the rating process.
+Each category must have a minimum of 10 funds for it to be rated ii.Effective, July 2008, the company has added additional qualifying criteria whereby it excludes funds with an average AUM of less than Rs.5 crore (in the past six months preceding the rating process) from the rating process.

 The rationale behind this is that an investor can always get a guaranteed return by investing in risk-free guaranteed investments like a bank deposit.
 The risk of investing in a mutual fund, therefore, should not only include the possibility of losing money but also reflect the investor’s chances of earning less than what they would have on a guaranteed investment.